Louis Borno: Cooperating President

 When President Dartiguenave had served out his term, Louis Borno was elected by the State Council on 10 April 1922, to the surprise of the Americans.
 Borno, however, soon came to an agreement with Russell.
 He maintained a policy of "honest and frank cooperation", as Borno called it, and persuaded the Americans to help develop the country economically.

 The Haitian state was deeply in debt.
 The external debt alone was equivalent to 4 years of the government budget.
 Borno decided in June 1922 to take out a loan of 23 million dollars to clear all debts.
 He reduced export taxes and soon the trade deficit balanced.

 He achieved impressive infrastructure improvements: 1700 km of roads were made usable; 189 bridges were built; many irrigation canals were rehabilitated; hospitals, schools, and public buildings were constructed; and drinking water was brought to the main cities.
 Port-au-Prince became the first city of Latin America to have phone service available with automatic dialing.
 Agricultural education was organized with a central school of agriculture and 69 farms in the country.

 Borno relied on the Catholic Church, with congregations coming from France to develop low-cost quality education throughout the country.
 Aware that many Haitians did not speak French, he was the first president to authorize the use of Haitian Creole in the education system.

+He has been described as a "tropical fascist".

 He went to the United States in 1926, where he met President Calvin Coolidge.
 He mainly settled old border conflicts with Dominican President Horacio Vásquez in 1929.

 But Borno refused to organize free elections.
 He maintained a Council of State, whose 21 members he had appointed.
 He was re-elected by this body on 12 April 1926, which aroused opposition in the press.
 Borno tried to regulate it and imprisoned some journalists.

 The world economic crisis that began in 1929 with the Stock Market Crash in the United States changed American policy.
 President Herbert Hoover sought to disengage from Haiti.
 He appointed a commission for this purpose, chaired by Cameron Forbes, who arrived in December 1929.

 Because of the economic crisis, Haitian farmers became upset.
-On 6 December 1929, an excited group faced some U.S. Marines who fired on them and killed some.
+On 6 December 1929, an excited protest faced some U.S. Marines who fired on them and perpetrated the Les Cayes massacre.

 The Forbes Committee resolved to organize free elections and end the American administration, but remained pessimistic about the sustainability of democracy in Haiti.
 The opposition chose a provisional president, Louis Eugène Roy.